Compactification and trees of spheres covers: Dynamics

-We denote by $\DRevTC_{{\bf F},X}$ the set of dynamical systems between trees of spheres of portrait ${\bf F}$.
+We denote by $\DRevTC_{{\bf F},X}$ the set of such dynamical systems between trees of spheres of portrait ${\bf F}$.
 We denote by $\drevTC_{{\bf F},X}$ their conjugacy classes.
-With this definition the set $rat_{{\bf F},X}$ is naturally identified to the set of classes of dynamical systems between marked spheres.
+With this definition the set $rat_{{\bf F},X}$ defined in the introduction is naturally identified to the set of classes of dynamical systems between marked spheres.

 \begin{lemma} The map that associate to every $[(\F,\T^X)]\in\drevTC_{{\bf F},X}$ the element $[\F]\in\revTC_{{\bf F}}$ is an injection. \end{lemma}

 \begin{proof} Take $(\F_1,\T^X_1)$ and $(\F_2,\T^X_2)$ in $\DRevTC_{{\bf F},X}$ such that ${\F^1\sim_{(\mathcal M^Y,\mathcal M^Z)} \F^2}$.
 We want to prove that $[(\F_1,\T^X_1)]=[(\F_2,\T^X_2)]$.